flexera-public/policy_templates/cost/aws/reserved_instances/expiration/README.md

-## AWS Reserved Instance Expiration
+## AWS Expiring Reserved Instances

 ### What it does